Earmarks are back. What does that mean for public affairs teams in 2021?

 Reach Out to Your Congressional Delegation

 Next, you need to contact the members of your congressional delegation.
 One challenge here is that there is no uniform submission process for making a request for a community project — each legislator may have a unique form with different questions and requirements in order to be considered.
+The best way to start is to look on their website and find a form submission for community project funds.

 Plan Your Pitch